Investigating texture six zero lepton mass matrices: Majorana Neutrinos

 \section{Majorana Neutrinos}

-To begin with, we have analyzed 144 combinations of texture six zero lepton mass matrices corresponding to normal hierarchy of Majorana neutrinos, by confronting their corresponding mixing matrix against latest neutrino oscillation data given in section (\ref{in}).
-It may be mentioned again that for Majorana neutrinos, the hermitian texture three zero structure is imposed on $M_{\nu D}$ as given in equation (\ref{seesaweq}).
+We have analyzed 144 combinations of texture six zero lepton mass matrices corresponding to normal hierarchy of Majorana neutrinos, by confronting their corresponding mixing matrix against latest neutrino oscillation data given in Section (\ref{in}).
+It may be mentioned again that for Majorana neutrinos, the texture three zero structure is imposed on $M_{\nu D}$ as given in Equation (\ref{seesaweq}).

-In literature, the details of Fritzsch like texture six zero lepton mass matrices \cite{fri2004}-\cite{nonflavor} have been presented by several authors, however, for non-Fritzsch like mass matrices similar details have not been presented.
-In this context, to detail the methodology, we consider a typical combination corresponding to category 4, where both $M_{l}$ and $M_{\nu D}$ are non Fritzsch type, for example, \be M_{l}=\left( \ba{ccc}
+In literature, the details of Fritzsch like texture six zero lepton mass matrices \cite{fri2004}\tocite{nonflavor} have been presented by several authors, however, for non-Fritzsch like mass matrices similar details have not been presented.
+To detail the methodology, we consider a combination corresponding to Category (4), where both $M_{l}$ and $M_{\nu D}$ are non Fritzsch type and as mentioned earlier $M_R$ is diagonal.
+For example; \be M_{l}=\left( \ba{ccc}